On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Introduction

 \subsection{Notation}

-If $E$ is a finite extension of $\Q_p$, we denote its ring of integers by $\O_E$, with maximal ideal $\m_E$, and its residue field by $k_E$.
-We write $\pi_E$ for a uniformizer of $E$, and $v_E$ for the normalized valuation on $E$ and its extension to $\C_p$.
+If $E$ is a finite extension of $\Q_p$, we denote its ring of integers by $\OO_E$, with maximal ideal $\m_E$, and its residue field by $k_E$.
+We write $\pi_E$ for a uniformizer of $E$, and $v_E$ for the valuation on $E$ normalized so that $v_E(\pi_E) = 1$ and its extension to $\bar{\Q}_p$.
 We write also write $v_p$ for $v_{\Q_p}$.
 Finally, $G_E$ denotes the absolute Galois group of $E$.

 If $R$ is a ring and $n$ a positive integer, we denote by $R[X]_{<n}$ the subspace of $R[X]$ of polynomials of degree at most $n-1$.